The "Redo" Policy

 I would much rather see you be successful in this course than see you be unsuccessful.
 With that in mind, I give you the opportunity to redo up to three of the homework assignments, either because you didn't turn them in when they were originally due or because you turned them in on time but would like to do them over for a possible higher grade.

 You may select any two homework assignments of your own choice to redo, and I'll select one assignment which the entire class will have a chance to redo.
-Note: the redos can only be used for assignments worth 5 or 10 points, not for the Intercultural Experience papers, class participation or the final exam.
+Note: the redos can only be used for homework assignments worth either 5 or 10 points, not for the speeches, the comment cards, class participation or the final exam.

 When you submit a redo, you should write the word "REDO" in large capital letters at the top of the page.

 There are two basic reasons to use a free-choice redo: (1) If you didn't turn the assignment in on the date when it was due, you may turn it in late as a redo.
 (2) If you turned it in on time but don't like the grade you earned, you may redo it against the possibility of a higher grade.
 (What if the redo earns you less credit than the original version?
 In that case, you'll keep the original grade.
 In other words, you can't possibly wind up with a lower grade as a result of a redo.
 However, you've still used up one of your redos, even though it didn't earn you a higher grade.)